-Looking For a New Chevrolet Silverado 3500HD in your area?
+Looking for a Used Silverado 3500HD in your area?

 Have you driven a 2013 Chevrolet Silverado 3500HD?

 When the heavy work absolutely, positively has to get done, hard-hat-clad or Stetson-shaded foremen can count on the 2013 Chevrolet Silverado 3500HD one-ton pickup to come through.
 From trailer towing to cargo toting to crew carrying, this 3- to 6-passenger full-size heavy-duty truck does it all with style and comfort, though such rivals as Ford’s F-350 and Ram’s 3500 offer a bit more all-around ability and overall refinement, respectively.

 In any case, Chevy’s heavy-duty pickup should again come in three trim levels, the base Work Truck, the midlevel LT and the flagship LTZ, with each offered in either single rear-wheel (SRW) or dual rear-wheel (DRW) configuration.
 The Work Truck and LT levels are expected to be delivered in any of three different cab configurations, the 3-passenger Regular cab, the 6-passenger, 4-door Extended cab and the 6-passenger Crew cab with 4 independently opening doors.
 Regular cab trims sport only an 8.2-foot long bed, while the Extended and Crew cab trims can be delivered with either the long bed or the 6.5-foot standard bed.
 And, of course, all trims can be delivered with standard rear-wheel drive (RWD) or available 4-wheel drive (4WD).